sav-che/TL-2/Authors/Heuffel, Johann A. {std. Heuff.}.md

-> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/item/103253#page/209/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 183](https://www.biodiversitylibrary.org/page/33068425) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Heuffel, Johann A. (1800-1857), Hungarian physician and botanist; "Comitats-Physicus a.
-D." in Krasso; worker on the flora of the Banat. (*Heuff.*).
+D." in Krasso; worker on the flora of the Banat.
+**Abbreviated name**: *Heuff.*

 #### Herbarium and types